RoboJackets/robocup-software/docs/source/contributing.rst

     If the work done on the branch stretches over a long period, it is good practice to frequently merge the master branch into your personal branch.

-If there are any conflics Git can't resolve automatically, it is your job to `resolve <https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line>`_ those errors.
+If there are any conflicts Git can't resolve automatically, it is your job to `resolve <https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line>`_ those errors.
 By merging changes into your contribution, rather than the other way around, you ensure the act of bringing your code into the team's repository will go smoothly.
 This helps when another member of the team reviews your code as well.

 Now that you have a merged branch, you should push the branch to your GitHub.